 From lesser known gems to the weird and wonderful, sink your teeth into a whole new realm of local cuisine.

 Think you’re a bona fide Singaporean just because you’ve tried every popular local dish under the sun?
 Think again!
 Living in a society obsessed with food, there’s always something new and strange to sample.
-Whether it’s a peculiar, unconventional meal or not-so-famous dishes that get buried by the likes of laksa and chilli crab, here’s a list of underrated local food you should try at least once!
+Whether it’s a peculiar, unconventional meal or not-so-famous dishes that get buried by the likes of chicken rice and chilli crab, here’s a list of underrated local food you should try at least once!

-Unique and underrated local food in Singapore
+Unique and underrated local food in Singapore to try

 What it is: A huge mollusc you can find resting suspiciously in the tanks of most Chinese seafood restaurants (though it’s actually native to North America!).
-Yeah, we know what it looks like but trust us, the meat on the inside looks much more appealing.
+Yeah, we know what it looks like, but trust us, the meat on the inside looks much more appealing.
 Once shelled, the crunchy flesh that’s exposed is sweet and briny, and can even be eaten raw like sashimi.

 Where you can find it: Long Beach Seafood Restaurant, multiple locations including Dempsey and Robertson Quay; Jumbo Seafood, multiple locations including Ion Orchard and Riverside Point